StatsProIO/StatsPro/README.md

     `<your app key here>` should be a random base-64 encoded string of length 32

 3. Now go to Github Actions and run the Build Staging action.
-4. One the action has finished running, you should be able to see Marble Metrics running by visiting the docker host URL.
+4. One the action has finished running, you should be able to see StatsPro running by visiting the docker host URL.

 ### License
-Marble Metrics is open source under the GNU Affero General Public License Version 3 (AGPLv3).
+StatsPro is open source under the GNU Affero General Public License Version 3 (AGPLv3).

 [License](LICENSE.md)